jaydedm/leetcode/README.md

 :x: I can't let that go by anymore.

-:triumph: Not in this economy. :triumph:
+:triumph: Not in this economy :triumph:

 In all seriousness, I also wanted to write helpful solution documentation to improve my ability to communicate and teach.
 Maybe this will help someone.
 I hope everything is going your way!